New Zealand’s latest terror attack shows why ISIS is harder to defeat online than on the battlefield | Law-Order

 - Country:

-By Joe Burton, Senior Lecturer, New Zealand Institute for Security and Crime Science, University of Waikato Hamilton (New Zealand), Sep 5 (The Conversation) As Friday’s attack by an ISIS sympathiser in a New Zealand supermarket has shown, ISIS’s extreme ideology still holds strong appeal for some disaffected Muslims living in the west.
+As Friday's attack by an ISIS sympathizer in a New Zealand supermarket has shown, ISIS's extreme ideology still holds strong appeal for some disaffected Muslims living in the west.
 ISIS ideology did not die in Syria and Iraq with the defeat of ISIL and its plans to establish a caliphate.

-ISIS continues to be a radicalising influence on those susceptible to anti-western narratives.
-Social networks, the dark web and encrypted platforms continue to facilitate the global spread of its beliefs.
+ISIS continues to be a radicalizing influence on those susceptible to anti-western narratives.
+Social networks, the dark web, and encrypted platforms continue to facilitate the global spread of its beliefs.

 The Sir Lankan-born national responsible for Friday's terrorist attack had previously been found to possess ISIS content on his personal computing devices and been banned from accessing social media sites for this very reason.